cappuu02/Cybersecurity-Sapienza/Distributed System/10) Ordered Communications 2.md

 # Total Order

-## Uses of TO-Broadcast (Atoic Broadcast)
+## Uses of TO-Broadcast (Atomic Broadcast)
 Every replica start with counter equal to 1
 ![[228.png]]

 We want that several replica of the same data structure are consistent and if they are updated from different counter in a distributed way we can solve this problem thanks the Total Order Broadcast.

->Se le operazioni vengono eseguite secondo un ordine precis non ci sarebbero problemi nè confusione!
+>Se le operazioni vengono eseguite secondo un ordine preciso non ci sarebbero problemi nè confusione!

 ![[229.png]]
 ![[230.png]]